tlenaert/ctpToMstoch/README.md

 # ctpToMstoch
-This C++ code was used to produce the small mutation limit results in the paper T. Lenaerts, J.M.
+This C++ code was used to produce the small mutation limit results in the paper T. Lenaerts, M. Saponara, J.M.
 Pacheco and F.C.
-Santos (2022) Evolution of a theory of mind.
+Santos (2023) Evolution of a theory of mind.
 The functions for producing each result are part of the main file, which needs to be edited and recompiled for each result.

 ## Contents